 - Intangible assets such as good will, stocks and bonds, etc.

-Also, the buyer should require the seller to provide a Tax Status letter (pdf) with regard to any outstanding taxes owed by the business as the buyer is required to withhold from the purchase price the amount of any outstanding taxes due from the seller.
+A buyer should also generally require the seller to provide a Tax Status letter (pdf) with regard to any outstanding taxes owed by the business.
+The buyer may be required to withhold from the purchase price the amount of any outstanding taxes indicated on the letter and remit the tax to the Department of Revenue.
+Failure to do so could make the buyer liable for payment of the tax.
 See WAC 458-20-216 for more information about successor liability.